iobis/manual/dna_data.md

 #### Using the metabarcoding data toolkit

-eDNA data can also be formatted using the [metabarcoding data toolkit](https://mdt.obis.org/).
+eDNA data can also be formatted using the [Metabarcoding Data Toolkit](https://mdt.obis.org/) (MDT).
 In this toolkit, you can upload your typical data files:

 - An OTU table
 - A taxonomy table